brianclements03/now_i_know/til.md

 10-10-21: practiced matplotlib.
 10-12-21: NUMPYYYYY love this. like a walk in the park next to for-loops
 10-13-21: reviewed some numpy, AND got some review on for loops and list comprehension, which i needed and still need
+10-14-21: finally started Pandas, learned Series.
+How to plot using pd series.
+Slicing techniques, which I had seen but not understood well previously.
+What is a vectorized operation.
+Methods vs Attributes and how this affects using the .str in pandas